NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/The art of software testing/chapters/01-02 Self-assessment test, psychology and economics of software testing.md

 Definition of testing from the assumption that the program contains errors (p.20):

-~~Testing is demonstrating that the code is error-free~~ this is virtually impossible
+~~Testing is demonstrating that the code is [[error]]-free~~ this is virtually impossible

 > [!What is software testing]
 Testing is the process of executing a program with the intent of finding errors

-Do not try to demonstrate that a program is error-free.
+Do not try to demonstrate that a program is [[error]]-free.
 Instead, try to demonstrate that the program has errors.
 The output of this attitude leads to add value to the code.

 The idea is to consider the software as a sick patient:
 - if we test it and we don't find anything, it's like paying a doctor for a useless service that make you question his abilities